makersacademy/acebook-mern-template/frontend/src/components/Navbar/navbar_test.md

 Frontend
 Start the server in test mode (so that it connects to the test DB)

-cd api
-JWT_SECRET=SUPER_SECRET npm run start:test
-Then start the front end in a new terminal session

 cd frontend
 JWT_SECRET=SUPER_SECRET npm start
 Then run the tests in a new terminal session